The Women Who Wouldn't Wheesht: Reception

 The Women Who Wouldn't Wheesht debuted at number 3 on The Sunday Times list of bestselling general hardbacks.

 In The Times, Sarah Ditum begins her review with a quote from the book, "Scotland is the land of the Enlightenment but also the witch craze", which she says explains why the country's establishment adopted trans activism.
 The book, she says, describes a feminist "fightback through the voices of the women who made it happen".

 In the Morning Star, John McInnally describes the essays as being of "major historical, political and social significance", and that they expose what he calls "gender ideology" as being "regressive and reactionary".
 He further notes that "the voices in this book are of left-of-centre women" and that "each essay rings with that limpid articulacy of truth, defiance, and conviction that defines a movement built by these and many other women in defence of their hard-won sex-based rights".

 In PinkNews, India Willoughby described the book as gender-critical and criticised the bookseller Waterstones for including it in a list of new books, given that Waterstones is "famously trans-supportive".
 In response, Waterstones said the list was a "broad overview reflective of new publishing across genres and subjects".

-For Belle Caledonia, Gemma Clark considered that the book framed the Scottish anti-gender movement in a disingenuous manner as unfairly maligned, given it was "in lockstep with a well-funded, global anti-gender movement".
+For Belle Caledonia, Gemma Clark said that many of the contributers have "significant political power and influence" and considered that the book framed the Scottish anti-gender movement in a disingenuous manner as unfairly maligned, given it was "in lockstep with a well-funded, global anti-gender movement".

 The book gained widespread attention in August 2025 amid a controversy over whether or not it should be featured and displayed as part of the "Dear Library" exhibition established by the National Library of Scotland during celebrations of its centenary year.
-It originally met the conditions for inclusion in the display but following complaints raised by the Library's LGBT staff network, the book was removed from the exhibition.
+It originally met the conditions for inclusion in the display but following complaints raised by the Library's LGBT staff network, the book was removed from the exhibition, though it was still available to read in the library.
 A spokeswoman for the library confirmed that the decision had not been taken because of "the content of the book itself or the views expressed".
 The book was reinstated following talks between the national librarian, Amina Shah chairman of the library board Sir Drummond Bone, and the book's editors An independent review found that the decision to exclude the book had been based on "inadequate evidence".